zeroc-ice/ice-builder-visualstudio/README.md

 You can also specify options that apply to a single Slice file with the `Ice Builder` property page of that file (this is less common):

 ![Missing file cpp property page](Screenshots/file-cpp-property-page.png)

+> :arrows_counterclockwise: Ice Builder's property pages appear after you add `zeroc.icebuilder.msbuild` to your project, but not immediately after you restore this NuGet package in your project.
+You need to reload your project or solution after a NuGet restore to see these pages.

 These options are always the same for all configurations and platforms, and map to item metadata of the SliceCompile type: